UniMoT: Unified Molecule-Text Language Model with Discrete Token Representation

-\paragraph{Molecule Reconstruction.} An MLP adapter $\psi$ needs to be trained to align the discrete latent space of molecule tokens with the continuous latent space of a molecular generative model for molecule reconstruction.
+Intuitively, the query $\boldsymbol{z}_i$ is quantized to the closest neighbor $\boldsymbol{c}_{s_i}$ in the codebook.
+As the vector quantization process is non-differentiable, we adopt the straight-through estimator~\cite{ste} to train the Causal Q-Former by copying the gradient from the molecule tokens to the queries, as shown in Figure~\ref{fig:tokenizer}.
+The resulting embeddings of molecule tokens $\{s_i\}_{i=1}^{M}$, denoted as $\mathbf{C}=\{\boldsymbol{c}_{s_i}\}_{i=1}^{M}$, are subsequently utilized for reconstructing molecules. \paragraph{Molecule Reconstruction.} An MLP adapter $\psi$ needs to be trained to align the discrete latent space of molecule tokens with the continuous latent space of a molecular generative model for molecule reconstruction.
 This can be represented as $\mathbf{X}_R=\psi(\mathbf{C})$, where $\mathbf{X}_R$ denotes the embeddings for reconstruction.
 To achieve alignment, we minimize the Mean Squared Error (MSE) loss between $\mathbf{X}_R$ and the SMILES~\cite{smiles} embeddings $\mathbf{X}_S$ produced by the pretrained SMILES encoder.
 Subsequently, we can reconstruct the molecule from $\mathbf{X}_R$ using the pretrained SMILES decoder.
 The training loss of the tokenizer is expressed as follows:

 Here, the first term represents the alignment loss, the second term is a codebook loss aimed at updating the codebook embeddings, and the third term is a commitment loss that encourages the query to stay close to the chosen codebook embedding. $\operatorname{sg}[\cdot]$ denotes the stop-gradient operator, and the hyperparameter $\beta$ is set to 0.25.